msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_1_permissions.md

      https://developer.android.com/preview/features/security/ckv-whitepaper.html)
      to prevent brute-force attacks on the lockscreen knowledge factor.

-If device implementations include a pre-installed app or wish to allow third-party apps to access the usage statistics, they:
+If device implementations include a preinstalled app or wish to allow third-party apps to access the usage statistics, they:

 *   [SR] are STRONGLY RECOMMENDED provide user-accessible mechanism to grant